How to Shop From Your Pantry Like A Pro

 Step 5: Write out a weekly meal plan

 Once you’ve got a list of meals you can make, plan out your meals for the next week by plugging them into the different days of the week.
 I like to assign simpler meals like pasta and stir fries to weeknights when life is busier and keep meals that require longer cook times and/or more prep work for the weekends.
-I also plan which days I will bake breads and prepare foods for future use.

 Write out all of your meals for the next week and plan to do so again the following week with whatever’s left.
 Plan leftovers for most lunches (if possible) and don’t waste a crumb!

-For more help getting organized, you can find my Weekly Meal Planning Template under the “Meal Planning” section of my resource library.
+For more help getting organized, you can also find my Weekly Meal Planning Template under the “Meal Planning” section of my resource library.

 Step 6: Buy only what you need